-His direction has been called "impeccably stylish" and his productions "mustsee events" which are "timely" and "daring" and known for incisive visuals, cinematic style, detailed text analysis, and acting "so sharp its like seeing a play in live high def" (The Washington Post).
+His direction has been called "impeccably stylish" and his productions "must-see events" which are "timely" and "daring" and known for incisive visuals, cinematic style, detailed text analysis, and acting "so sharp its like seeing a play in live high def" (The Washington Post).
 Over the last twenty years, he has brought what Forbes called his "probing intellect and uncanny ability to make plays come alive with dazzling staging and inspiringly visionary" productions to a career so diverse and eclectic that, according to The Irish Times, "as a director he himself is hard to figure out."

 McSweeny made his breakout debut with the electrifying Off-Broadway premiere of John Logan's Leopold and Loeb thriller Never the Sinner, winning Outer Critics Circle and Drama Desk Awards in 1998.
 Two years later, he made his Broadway debut with a revival of Gore Vidal's The Best Man, which was recognized with a Tony Award nomination, and the Drama Desk and Outer Critic Circle Awards for Best Revival.
-A regular on the New York stage, his work there includes the Broadway premiere of John Grisham's A Time to Kill, a landmark adaptation of Aeschylus' The Persians for the National Actor's Theatre, and the world premieres of Thomas Bradshaw's Fulfillment (The Flea), Kate Fodor's Rx (Primary Stages) and 100 Saints You Should Know (Playwrights Horizons), and Jason Grote's 1001 (Page 73) - the latter two of which were simultaneously named "Top Ten of 2007" by TimeOut and Entertainment Weekly magazines.
+A regular on the New York stage, his work there includes the Broadway premiere of John Grisham's A Time to Kill, a landmark adaptation of Aeschylus' The Persians (translated by Ellen McLaughlin) for the National Actor's Theatre, and the world premieres of Thomas Bradshaw's Fulfillment (The Flea), Kate Fodor's Rx (Primary Stages), her 100 Saints You Should Know (Playwrights Horizons), and Jason Grote's 1001 (Page 73) - the latter two of which were simultaneously named "Top Ten of 2007" by TimeOut and Entertainment Weekly magazines.

-Nationally, his vibrant freelance career has seen him direct more than eighty productions of new plays, revivals, and musicals at most of the major institutional theatres in the United States including the Guthrie Theatre in Minneapolis (where he staged more productions than any other non-resident director in its history), the Goodman in Chicago, the Old Globe in San Diego, the Denver Center in Colorado, the Alley and Dallas Theater Center in Texas, South Coast Rep in Southern California, Center Stage in Baltimore, the Wilma in Philadelphia, the Public, in Pittsburgh, Westport Playhouse in Connecticut, and both the Arena Stage and the Shakespeare Theater Company in Washington, DC.
-His work around the country has been recognized with multiple local nominations and awards including the Helen Hayes, Jefferson, Barrymore, San Diego Critics Circle, Ovation, OCIE, Star-Tribune, and numerous "Best Of" recognitions and citations.
+Nationally, his vibrant freelance career has seen him direct more than eighty productions of new plays, revivals, and musicals at most of the major institutional theatres in the United States including the Guthrie Theatre in Minneapolis (where he staged more productions than any other non-resident director in its history), the Goodman in Chicago, the Old Globe in San Diego, the Denver Center in Colorado, the Alley and Dallas Theater Center in Texas, South Coast Rep in Southern California, Center Stage in Baltimore, the Wilma in Philadelphia, the Public in Pittsburgh, Westport Playhouse in Connecticut, and the Kennedy Center, the Arena Stage and the Shakespeare Theater Company in Washington, DC.